Arshonda/base_bg/README.md

 The listener operates in a continuous loop:

 1.  **Initialization**: The script loads configuration from a `.env` file, establishes connections to the RPC endpoints for both the source and destination chains, and instantiates the necessary smart contract objects.
 2.  **State Restoration**: It reads a local file (`last_processed_block.dat`) to determine which block to start scanning from.
-This ensures that if the script restarts, it doesn't re-process old events or miss any new ones.
+This ensures that if the script restarts, it doesn't process old events again or miss any new ones.
 If the file doesn't exist, it starts from a recent block.
 3.  **Polling**: The main loop begins.
 In each iteration, it checks the latest block number on the source chain.
 4.  **Scanning**: It defines a block range to scan (e.g., from the last processed block up to the latest block, capped at a certain step size to avoid overwhelming the RPC node).
 5.  **Event Filtering**: It uses `web3.py`'s event filtering capabilities to query the source chain for any `TokensLocked` events within that block range.